Estancia Times Documentary

 7. Iloilo Provincial Government - P6M for Batad's Resilience Hub

-10. DPWH - Farm-to-Market Road Completion in Northern Iloilo (Philippine Information Agency)
+10. Department of Public Works and Highways (DPWH) - Farm-to-Market Road Completion in Northern Iloilo

 11. ABS-CBN Halalan Results - Batad, Iloilo 2025 Election Data